dynatrace-oss/barista/CODING_STANDARDS.md

   members, etc.) and use `//` style comments for everything else (explanations, background info, etc.).
 - In SCSS code, always use `//` style comments.

-### Granularity

-- Prefer more focused, granular components vs. complex, configurable components.
-- Prefer small, focused modules.
-- Keeping modules to a single responsibility makes the code easier to test, consume, and maintain.
-Ideally, individual files are 200 - 300 lines of code.
-- As a rule of thumb, once a file draws near 400 lines (barring abnormally long constants / comments), start considering how to refactor into smaller pieces.

 ## API Design